carbon-language/carbon-lang/docs/design/code_and_name_organization/README.md

 package would start with:

 ```
-package Geometry api;
+package Geometry;
 ```

-A tiny package may consist of a single library with a single `api` file.
+A tiny package may consist of a single library with a single API file.
 As with libraries, additional implementation files can be added to the package by using the `impl` keyword in the package declaration:

 ```
-package Geometry impl;
+impl package Geometry;
 ```

 However, as a package adds more files, it will probably want to separate out